AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 * Presentations- PPT or PPTX
 * Documents- .doc, .docx

-An Administrator can enable the option to curate content automatically from within the Administrator app.&nbsp;
+An Administrator can enable the option to curate content automatically from within the Administrator app.

 1. On the left pane of the Admin app, click **Social Learning**.
 1. On the page, click the tab **Settings**.